asamwow/OpenGL-Collecting-Game/README.md

         $ cmake ..

-        $ make
+        $ make [-jN]

     run with argument ../../resources if it complains about not finding resources

     Windows: